plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

         Plone[archetypes]
         your.addon

-Instead of using Archetypes in Plone 5.2 you should consider migrating to Dexterity which is also a hard requirement to be able to use Python 3.
-See https://github.com/plone/plone.app.contenttypes#migration for details on the migration from Archetypes to Dexterity.
+Instead of using Archetypes in Plone 5.2, you should consider migrating to Dexterity.
+Dexterity is also a hard requirement to be able to use Python 3.
+See `plone.app.contenttypes documentation on Migration <https://github.com/plone/plone.app.contenttypes#migration>`_ for details on the migration from Archetypes to Dexterity.

 Remove support for old style resource registries